Jump to Content

 - Grow professionally and engage in life-long learning by engaging in activities such as completing graduate degrees or pursuing other training, obtaining licensure or professional certifications, remaining current with contemporary issues, and receiving guidance from mentors.

-- Function effectively in a professional environment while following office standards, coordinating with professionals from other disciplines, multitasking, and pursuing leadership roles.
+- Function effectively in a professional environment while following office standards, communicating, collaborating and coordinating with professionals, multitasking, and demonstrating initiative and leadership skills.

 - Act as citizen-engineers and members of the engineering profession by living and working ethically and with concern for society and the environment.